by Michael Mata (expanded and updated by Edward Cranswick)

-As if being single wasn’t humiliating enough, new data makes it clear that choosing to fly solo effectively locks you out of the property market in many of Australia’s capital cities.
+As if couples didn’t already get enough perks!
+According to recent data it’s pretty clear that choosing to fly solo effectively locks you out of the property market in many of Australia’s capital cities.

-According to new data from RateCity, singles who earn average incomes will find homeownership virtually unattainable in six of the nation’s capital cities.
+According to new data from RateCity, singles who earn average incomes will find homeownership virtually unattainable in all but one or two of the nation’s capitals.

 To put it quite plainly, unless you earn a very high income or were lucky enough to have inherited a great deal of money, your dream of homeownership is likely to remain a dream.